nidhimanoj4/MovieViewer/README.md

 ## Notes

-The search bar functionality was different and took a while to figure out.
-Connecting the API was much easier after having implemeneted the Tumblr client app.
-The most rewarding features were the detailed view page with scrolling and the Fandango Web View Connection.
+The search bar functionality was new and took a while to figure out.
+Connecting the API was much easier after having implemented the Tumblr client app.
+The most rewarding improvements of the app were the detailed view page with scrolling and the Fandango Web View Connection.

 ## Credits